-Protopic, also known by its drug name Tacrolimus, is approved by the U.S. Food and Drug Administration (FDA) for the short-term treatment of mild to moderate atopic dermatitis.
-Protopic is prescribed off-label to treat vitiligo in children, and on sensitive areas such as face, eyelids, genitals, or breasts.1 Protopic may be used in combination with phototherapy for vitiligo.1
+Protopic is approved by the U.S. Food and Drug Administration (FDA) to treat mild to moderate atopic dermatitis.
+Protopic is prescribed off-label to treat vitiligo in children, and on sensitive areas such as face, eyelids, genitals, or breasts.
+Protopic may be used in combination with phototherapy for vitiligo.
+Protopic is also known by its drug name tacrolimus.

 Protopic is an immunomodulator, or drug that modifies the immune system.
 More specifically, Protopic is a topical calcineurin inhibitor.
 It is believed that Protopic works by suppressing immune system activity.

 Protopic comes in ointment form.
 Applied topically to affected areas twice daily, the drug is approved for short-term (weeks) or intermittent long-term use.

 The FDA-approved label for Protopic lists common side effects including headache, flu-like symptoms, cough, fever, infection, allergic reaction, and burning, redness, or itching at the application site, and sensitivity to sunlight.

 Rare but serious side effects for Protopic include increased risk for serious infections and certain types of cancer.
 Protopic may be alternated with corticosteroids to avoid steroid side effects such as atrophy.